DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/llms/llms.md

 `GROQ_API_KEY="*********************"`

 ### Update env vars
-And finally, you will need to configure the GPT-Researcher Provider and Model variables:
+And finally, you will need to configure the RepIntel_AI Provider and Model variables:

 ```bash
 # To use Groq set the llm provider to groq